arth15/MyProject/notebook-log.md

 GMTLPYDTLDQVRNRLEEVSPNLVRYDDIEGANYFQQANELSKLVNQQLLADPLVPPQLTIKDFYMTDSI
 SRASQTMAKCVKAVTEGAQAVEEPSIC

 Next, I entered the above amino acid sequence as the query sequence on NCBI's BLASTp.
-I searched the standard, non-redundant protein sequences database and exluded Homo sapiens from the hits.
+I searched the standard, non-redundant protein sequences database and excluded Homo sapiens from the hits.
 BLASTp's algorithm parameters were kept as default, with 100 max target sequences and an expect threshold of 0.05.

 # Quality control: